jonnybergdahl/Analog_LED_Controllers/README.md

  - [USB version](pcb/USB_Analog_Controller.csv)
  - [Power jack version](pcb/USB_Analog_Controller%2024V.csv).

 > Note: There is space for 2 PTC's per channel in case you need more current than a single PTC can handle.
-Since PTC's raise their resistance when gatting hotter, putting them in parallell is fully functional as opposed to normal fuses.
+Make sure to use PTC's rated for the voltage _and_ current you want.
+The JK-SMD300L-24 in the BOM are rated for max 24V and a hold current of 3 ampere.

 ### USB version
 ![USB version PCB](assets/pcb5v.png)